Tan Khoon Yong: Media exposure

 Grand Master Tan has been invited by local (Singapore) and international media to share his views on issues related to fengshui, destiny studies, Chinese culture and traditions.
 He has been a speaker for the International Feng Shui Convention since 2004.
 In 2011, he gave a presentation entitled 'Unveil the Secrets of Yin Feng Shui'.

 In July 2011, he was invited by the French TV show, Echappées Belles, to elaborate on the fengshui of iconic buildings, structures, and areas (Merlion, Singapore River, CBD area, Marina Bay Sands and Mount Faber) in Singapore.
 This show is aired on the French National Channel, France 5.

 Family and personal life

-Grand Master Tan has two children who have followed him into the fengshui business.
-His son Mark Tan Junyuan had little interest in fengshui before attending UC Berkeley, where he graduated with a degree in Political Science in 2008.
+Grand Master Tan's son, Master Mark Tan, had followed his footsteps as a Fengshui Master is now the CEO of Way Fengshui Group.
+He had little interest in fengshui before attending UC Berkeley, where he graduated with a degree in Political Science in 2008.
 Studying abroad made him aware of how little he knew about Chinese culture, and he chose to reject a position as a management trainee at a bank in favour of following in his father's footsteps and pursuing a career as a fengshui master.
-His daughter Tan Xueting has a degree in business management from the Singapore Institute of Management (SIM)-Royal Melbourne Institute of Technology (RMIT) joint partnership programme, and since graduating from that program in 2007, has worked as a sales manager in her father's business.